Written By: Dr Namrata Arora

 The best way to prevent heat exhaustion is to keep your body cool and hydrated in hot weather.
 Here are some tips to help you avoid heat exhaustion:

-Heat exhaustion is a severe condition caused by exposure to high temperatures and dehydration.
+In conclusion, heat exhaustion is a severe condition caused by exposure to high temperatures and dehydration.
 Recognizing the symptoms and acting immediately to prevent heat stroke is essential.
 Be mindful of the tips for prevention so you can stay cool and hydrated during the hot summer months and avoid the risk of heat exhaustion.